Edina’s activist librarian keeps on agitating

 He criticizes library systems as “too overloaded with high-level administration” and harps on concerns over “free speech and governance and classism,” especially on behalf of rank-and-file library employees.

 “He hated being a supervisor.
-That was not what he was meant to do,” said Stetler, who was serving as president of the local librarian’s union when she retired in 2017. “ … He’s very well thought of by current employees as well as retirees.”
+That was not what he was meant to do,” said Stetler, who was serving as president of Local 2822, which includes Hennepin County Library workers, when she retired in 2017. “ … He’s very well thought of by current employees as well as retirees.”

 Berman, she said, is “one of the most determined people I’ve ever met in my life, but he’s also one of the most caring people. … He is going to be fighting until he drops dead.
 It’s just his nature.”

-Note: This article was revised after its initial posting to more accurately describe the union for which Lynn Stetler served as president.